Multipliers and operator space structure of weak product spaces: Preliminaries

 This duality also endows $\HAN(\cH)$ with a weak-$*$ topology.
 It follows from the construction in \cite[Section 2]{AHM+18}, or one checks directly, that this weak-$*$ topology agrees with the one inherited from $B(\cH,\ol{\cH})$ as the dual of the space $T(\ol{\cH},\cH)$ of trace class operators.

-\begin{rem} In this article, we find it convenient to distinguish between a Hankel operator and its symbol, as the correspondence between a Hankel operator and its symbol is conjugate linear.
+\begin{rem} In this article, we find it convenient to distinguish between a Hankel operator and its symbol, as the correspondence between them is \emph{conjugate} linear.
 Ultimately, we will work with the operators directly and only use Equation \eqref{eqn:HAN_wp_dual}, which in principle could be understood without explicitly mentioning symbol functions. \end{rem}

 Given a bounded linear operator $A: \cH \odot \cH \to \cH \odot \cH$, let $A^\dagger: \HAN(\cH) \to \HAN(\cH)$ be the Banach space adjoint of $A$ modulo the linear isometric isomorphism $\HAN(\cH) \cong (\cH \odot \cH)^*$.
 Equation \eqref{eqn:HAN_wp_dual} shows that the action of $A^\dagger$ is characterized by the formula